szabgab/markua-by-example/manuscript/intro.md

 While looking at the book compare it with the source [in GitHub](https://github.com/szabgab/markua-by-example) to see what generates each secion.

+## Notes

+I am writing this book in plain text file using the Markua format.
+The Webhook in GitHub configure to autopublish the book, so every time I push out some changes the book is published with a minute or so.

 ## Table

 ### A table